mklomp1/browser-tools-mcp/README.md

 Model Context Protocol (MCP) is a capability supported by Anthropic AI models that allow you to create custom tools for any compatible client.
-MCP clients like Claude Desktop, Cursor, Cline or Zed can run an MCP server which "teaches" these clients about a new tool that they can use.
+MCP clients like Claude Desktop, Cursor, Cline or Zed can run an MCP server which \"teaches\" these clients about a new tool that they can use.

 These tools can call out to external APIs but in our case, **all logs are stored locally** on your machine and NEVER sent out to any third-party service or API.
 BrowserTools MCP runs a local instance of a NodeJS API server which communicates with the BrowserTools Chrome Extension.